Friends of the Vigo County Public Library Logo

 ISU Cunningham Memorial Library

-IVY Tech Community College Library
+Ivy Tech Community College Library

 Jasonville Public Library